patriciogonzalezvivo/lygia/README_METAL.md

 ## Things to look out for

 - Metal does not have the same basic math functions signatures as GLSL.
-We have a `math_compat.msl` import you can use which has defines that should help.
+We are adding all the polyfill functions in the  `math/` folder.
 - Texture precision and filtering.
     - Added `SAMPLER_TYPE` which specifies the texture precisions.
 Defaults to `texture2d<float>`
     - This means your texture definition must match the default `float` precision, or you will need to override `SAMPLER_TYPE`